asherk7/House-Price-Prediction/README.md

 ## Steps
 1. **EDA**: Explored data distributions and missing values.
-2. **Feature Engineering**: Handled missing data, encoded categorical variables, and created new features.
+2. **Feature Engineering**: Handled missing data, encoded categorical variables, transformed skewed feeatures, and created new features.
-3. **Modeling**: Tested Linear Regression, Random Forests, XGBoost, and LightGBM.
+3. **Modeling**: Tested Linear Regression, Random Forest Regression, XGBoost, Gradient Boosting and LightGBM.
+Implemented Ensemble model stacking and weighted averaging to improve accuracy.
 4. **Submission**: Generated predictions and submitted to Kaggle.

 ## Results
-Best model achieved an **RMSE** of `0.228`.
+Best model achieved an **RMSE** of `0.144`.
-My best score achieved on the Kaggle Leaderboard: `0.13375`
+My best score achieved on the Kaggle Leaderboard: `0.13321`
 Came in the top 25% of the Kaggle Rolling Leaderboard.